 Those pressure-related issues can each have one of several sources.
-In the sections below, we will describe a few of the most common reasons why pool jets malfunction.
-Then, we will give you an idea of how to solve the problem.
+Below, I will go over a few of the most common reasons pool jets malfunction and provide you with solutions.

 Weak Return Jets and Low PSI in Your Pool Filter Pressure Gauge

-Most of the reasons why pool jets stop working relate to low pressure in the jet system.
+Most of the reasons pool jets stop working relate to low pressure in the jet system.
 Your pool jets rely on a system that includes the filter, the pump, and all the components that connect those pieces.
 When pressure drops, that system can no longer force water through the jets properly.
-Below are a few of the top reasons why pool pressure can fall below a normal level.
+Below are a few common reasons pool pressure can fall below a normal level.

 Your Water Level is Too Low

-The first issue you should look for when your pool jets stop working is a low water level.
-The way to check that is to look at the water line in comparison to the skimmer.
+A low water level is the first issue you should look for when your pool jets stop working.
+The way to check that is to look at the water line compared to the skimmer.
 If the water level is significantly below the skimmer, that may be the cause of your problem.

 At least half of your skimmer opening should be underwater.
 If more of the opening is above water, that makes it possible for air to enter the pool jet system.